shinesac/pythonproject/README.md

 Suggestions on how to run

+*Program requires Python 3.8 or numpy 1.19.3 - Python 3.9.0 or numpy 1.19.4 will result in an error*

 1. pip install yfinance
 2. Download the python file and the csv file.
 3. Run the program in your console/terminal.